copiousfreetime/try-them-all/posts/02_dataset_quality.md

 * normalize case where appropriate
 * expect nulls in fields

-From a data quality perspective the Unsplash dataset is in quite a bit better shape than many I have dealt with, and they are quite receptive to feedback.
+From a data quality perspective the Unsplash dataset is in pretty good shape, and they are quite receptive to feedback.
 I really appreciate Unsplash releasing this dataset and personally I want to help make it a fun and interesting data exploration.

 In the next post we'll look at the data and see what interesting things might be in there.
-[Hit me up if you have any questions for me, or the dataset](https://twitter.com/copiousfreetime).
+[Hit me up](https://twitter.com/copiousfreetime) if you have any questions for me, or to look for in the dataset.

 enjoy!